 Students accepted into the John Brown University (JBU) Master of Science (MS) in Counseling program will complete all necessary course and clinical work as outlined in the Graduate Catalog and the DGC Handbook.
-Students cannot complete program requirements offered in onground or traditional formats via online format.
-Students that relocate during their enrollment in the counseling program due to unavoidable or unforeseen circumstances (job placement, military assignment, etc.) may apply for Distance Internship placement.
-Distance Internship allows a student to seek internship placement outside of JBU's geographic location and attend Internship class (group supervision) via online/Zoom technology.
-Students enrolled in Practicum are not eligible for distance placement as Practicum experience take place within the JBU Community Counseling Clinics.
+Students cannot complete program requirements offered in on-ground or traditional formats via online format.
+Students that relocate outside of JBU's geographic location for any reason during their enrollment in the counseling program are still expected to attend in-person classes, including Practicum and Internship, and perform in-person clinical services at a JBU approved internship site.